 Electromagnetic Radiation emitted from mobile telephone base stations, radio transmitters, and microwave links.

-The siting and location of these units is subject to the planning process.
-As a consultee in the planning process the Pollution Control Team, they refer to the appropriate standards and makes recommendations to the Development Control Section on the siting of mobile phone base stations, transmitters and microwave links.
+The siting and location of these units are subject to the planning process.
+As a consultee in the planning process the Environmental Health & Safer Places Team, they refer to the appropriate standards and makes recommendations to the Planning Team on the siting of mobile phone base stations, transmitters and microwave links.